ayohrosequis/x-fielding-tools/README.md

 ### 4. `weight_qc_targets.html` — Weight QC Targets Reference

-A companion reference file containing the target proportions used by the Weight QC Tool for the XSS State Series.
+A companion reference file containing the target proportions used by the Weight QC Tool using an exported CSV of weights.

 **Contents:**
 - National and regional weighting targets (gender, age, education, vote recall, language, region, urbanicity)
-- Formatted for direct use with `WEIGHTQC_AY.html`
+- Works similarly as `WEIGHTQC_AY.html` but allows uploads of weighting targets via csv upload

 ---